JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

    its script, then creates a new script making sure to inherit not from ``KinematicBody2D``, but from his ``TemplateCharacter`` scene.
 #.
 He uses a different approach to controlling the movement of the character than jmbiv
 #.
+Lessons 49 and 50 detail the method he used to determine whether the player could be seen or not.
+#.
 Number 51, "Adding Guards" doesn't start discussing guards until just before 5:40.
 #.
 His guards, because of their flashlights I think, inherit from something called "Detection Scene" which he probably
    created for the cameras.